Detysha Harper: Club career

 She first played rugby at 15, joining her local club Eccles RFC.
 She went on to play in the Premier 15s for Loughborough Lightning.
+Following 4 years at Loughborough Harper signed for Sale Sharks Women on a two-year contract ahead of the 2023-24 Premiership Women's Rugby season.

 Early and personal life

 Harper was born in Salford, Manchester.
 There was no rugby at her school, so she played rounders, netball and football.
-So it wasn't until she was 15 that she first played, after asking why only her two brothers played rugby and not her: she joined Eccles RFC which had Under 15s and Under 18s girls' teams.
+It wasn't until she was 15 that she first played, after asking why only her two brothers played rugby and not her.
+She then joined Eccles RFC, which had Under 15s and Under 18s girls' teams.

 She is studying for a degree in Psychology at Loughborough University.

 Harper is known in the England women's rugby team for plaiting other players' hair before matches.